ceelian/Flatty/doc/source/mongodb.rst

 **********************************
-flatty.couch - the couchdb adapter
+flatty.mongo - the mongodb adapter
 **********************************

-This module helps you to build schemas for couchdb (it uses the couchdb-python module for storing the flattened dicts as couchdb documents)
+This module helps you to build schemas for mongodb (it uses the pymongo module for storing the flattened dicts as mongodb documents)

 This module has less than 20 lines of python code.
 If you want to support another marshaller, look at this modules source code, this should give you a good start.